jlacar/aoc2015/README-Day12.md

 It seemed like it should be possible to use a common core of logic for both parts, with the only difference between the two parts being the condition to skip any JSON objects that have an element with a value of "red".

+### The correct Json type for Parsing the input

+The first problem I ran into when trying to convert Part 1 to use the JSON traversal logic was that the parsing failed for input that wasn't a full-fledged JSON object.
+Some of the examples were simple JSON arrays.
+The Regex solution worked with these because it didn't really care about proper JSON structure.

+The `Json.decodeFromString()` function does care though and it will throw an exception if declared with a `JsonObject` type and input wasn't a proper JSON object, that is, the string didn't have "{ ... }" as the outermost level delimiter.

+The solution was to change the generic type from `decodeFromString<JsonObject>` to `decodeFromString<JsonElement>`.
+This accepted the all example inputs in part 1.

-### High-order functions to the rescue
+### Adding a predicate parameter to `deepSumOf()`

-There were three key insights that led to a successful refactoring of the logic to find numbers in the JSON.

-First, I added the `skip` function parameter to the `deepSumOf` function.
+Next, I added the `skip` parameter to the `deepSumOf` function.
 This expected a predicate that would be used to check if the current element being processed should be skipped or not.
 Setting a default of `{ false }` simplified the call to `part1()`.

-Second, I realized that it would be better to declare the first parameter to `deepSumOf()` as a `JsonElement` instead of a `JsonObject`.
-Using `JsonElement`, allowed me to use the  [automatic type casting](https://kotlinlang.org/docs/typecasts.html) in the `when` expression and simplify the dispatching to the correct logic branch to process the next level of nested elements.
+I also realized that it would be better to declare the first parameter to `deepSumOf()` as a `JsonElement` instead of a `JsonObject`.
+Using `JsonElement` allowed me to take advantage of   [automatic type casting](https://kotlinlang.org/docs/typecasts.html) in the `when` expression and simplify the dispatching to the correct logic branch to process the next level of nested elements.

-Third, I realized that the new `skip` parameter could be assigned a default value that was essentially a "noSkip" option.
-The default made the call to `deepSumOf()` in part 1 much cleaner.

 I was quite happy with how the [final solution](http s://github.com/jlacar/aoc2015/blob/bdafeb1c0ded859faad2567ce2829524a7bfee46/src/main/kotlin/lacar/junilu/Day12.kt) turn out.